-And then you said ICANN's role in the Internet governance.
-And every time you go online, you actually meet me, ICANN is not the policy -- ICANN makes decisions when it comes to names, when we have the [indistinct] identities, the country code operators who operate independently but through the IANA functions, we have a role and I think -- we are very proud of this ecosystem that many of you represent, roots and operators, we are doing this as a technical thing we do although together.
+And then you said ICANN's role in the world of Internet governance.
+That's a very good question, because remember, every time you go online, you [inaudible] something, you actually meet me.
+We should never forget that.
+ICANN is not the policy body for this.
+ICANN makes decisions about policies when it comes to names, and then we have representatives for the numbers communities, we have the IETF who does the protocols, the country code operators who operate independently but through the IANA functions, we have a role and I think -- we are very proud of this ecosystem that many of you represent, root server operators, we are doing this as a technical thing we do all together.

-So that is to have been our role in what we call Internet governance, we often use technical Internet governance, different from policy making, neutrality, fair share, -- that's where we are.
+So that is our role in what we call Internet governance, and we often use the world to describe this, technical Internet governance, which is different from policy making, like when we speak about net neutrality, fair share, whatever new things they want to come up with.
+That's where we are.
 And then you talked about something -- and you can't ask a question of me like this without me starting to talk.
-Yes, we have done lots of things.
-If you look at domain names, about the digital divide, most domain names to do are in Latin script and most in English, and I don't know if you heard me say this, most are in

-English but only 20 percent of the world population actually reads and writes English, there is a disconnect there, and I think that contributes to what you think about the sort of that the industry is very [indiscernible] oriented, the way we distributed IP addresses once was also recommendation of that, working hard in all our ecosystems to do that differently now.
+Yes, we have done lots of things not the best way.
+If you look at domain names, about the digital divide, most domain names today are in Latin script and most in English, and I don't know if you heard me say this, but most are in English but only 20 percent of the world population actually reads and writes English.
+There is a disconnect there, and I think that contributes to what you think about the sort of that the industry is very western-oriented, the way we distributed IP addresses once was also a recognition of that.
+We are working hard in all our ecosystems to try to do that differently now.

-And one of the tools is actually what we call SubPro, and I wish we could come up with a better name, it's not really a sales name, but trying to create an opportunity for people around the world to have their own identifiers, their own top level domain, based on own language, keyboards, their own narrative so we can go away from the English speaking language.
-And I happen to be from Sweden, but my language contains a couple of letters that are not contained in others, my name continues it as well.
-And when I about the importance of how you talk on the Internet -- it wouldn't -- the next round is to take into account many of these things, and that's why the community, ICANN.org and Board working hard to make sure we can take this opportunity for it because Internet is local and global at the same time.
-And I hope and believe if we do this right, we can make it more local and therefore, make sure Internet for Africa is for Africans and for Brazil is for Brazil.
+And one of the tools for us to do that is actually what we call SubPro, and I wish we could come up with a better name, it's not really a sales name, but we are trying to create an opportunity for people around the world to have their own identifiers, their own top level domain, to be on the Internet, based on their own language, keyboards, their own narrative so we can go away from the English speaking language.
+And I happen to be from Sweden, but my language contains a couple of letters that are not contained in others, my name contains that as well.
+And when I speak to many people about the importance of how you talk on the Internet, is that in maybe two or three generations, it would be sad if we actually lost our languages, everything became Latin script and English because we get forced into it.
+The next round is to take into account many of these things, and that's why the community, ICANN.org and Board is working so hard to make sure we can take this opportunity for it because in the end, Internet is local and global at the same time.
+And I hope and believe if we do this right, we can make it more local and therefore, make sure that for instance Internet in Africa is for Africans and Internet in Brazil is for Brazil.